 One of the aims of customizing software as opposed to purchasing off-the-shelf software is to give your users a unique experience.
 Consequently, “User Experience Design” (UX) and “User Interface Design” (UI) are both vital in the usage of software because they both determine how attractive or operational the customized software will be to users.
 Nevertheless, they are distinct and complement each other.

 The goal of UX design is to develop an easy, effective, efficient, and satisfying all-around experience for users.
-The experience of a user will determine either will be hooked to it or ditch it.
+The experience of a user will determine whether will be hooked to it or ditch it.
 Therefore, in UX design, the designer thrives on ensuring that when there is an interaction between a user and the software, the user has a pleasant experience.

 However, UI design takes an aesthetical approach.
 The UI design is concerned with the overall view of the application.
 That’s the color schemes, fonts for text and their sizes, buttons patterns, placement of the buttons, etc.